cyberjoe009/Backdoor-Scanning-Tool/README.md

 # backdoor-Scanning-Tool

-just type the file you wish to scan for backdoors.
-Run with a text editor or pycharm.
+Run this python code in a text editor or PyCharm and scan a file directory for backdoors.

+example Enter_the_path_to_scan: /home/kali/cyber/cyber.txt